fjb4/spring-flights/README.md

 $ java -jar radar-gateway/build/libs/radar-gateway-0.0.1-SNAPSHOT.jar
 ```

-Then, run three instances of the radar-collector application using a different profile for each.
+Then, run two instances of the radar-collector application using a different profile for each.
 The profiles determine which subset of [airports](radar-collector/src/main/resources/airports.json) each instance loads.
 They also set a tag that gateway can use to route requests to the appropriate instance.
 ```